 Self Monitoring and Heart Failure

-If you have heart failure (HF) and have been treated for it with medications, surgical procedures or medical devices, chances are you have been given instructions on how to manage your care at home.
-HF is a common reason for hospitalization, hospital readmission, and death worldwide.1 Heart failure, a chronic condition, requires long term lifestyle management.
-This includes diet and weight management, fluid intake and blood pressure monitoring, a program for physical activity and a strict medication regimen.1-3
+If you have heart failure (HF) that has been treated with medications, surgical procedures, or medical devices, chances are you have been given instructions on how to manage your care at home.
+HF is a common reason for hospitalization, hospital readmission, and death worldwide.1

 Many people who manage their heart failure condition well do a good job of routinely monitoring their condition.
-Self-reported information can lead to early intervention in cases of worsening HF.1,3 Knowing what information to monitor and what kinds of changes to note are important educational tools that should be shared between you and your healthcare team.
-Good self-monitoring can benefit your overall health and enhance quality of life.2
+Self-reported information like changes in weight can lead to early intervention in cases of early decompensated HF.
+Knowing what information to monitor and what kinds of changes to note are important educational tools that should be shared between you and your healthcare team.
+Good self-monitoring can benefit your overall health and enhance quality of life.1-3

 Self-monitoring at home